csuoc/mars_rems_curiosity/README.md

     pass
 ```

-The objetive is to extract pictures from Mars givena determinate date.
+The objetive is to extract pictures from Mars given a determinate date.

 All functions can be found at Functions.py file.